-Where Can I Find the Oldest Buildings in Litttle Tokyo?
+Where Can I Find the Oldest Buildings in Litttle Tokyo, Los Angeles?

 13 of the Oldest Buildings Still Standing Since 1890s on First Street, Los Angeles.

-Where To Find Authentic Japanese Restaurants in Litttle Tokyo?
+Where To Find Authentic Japanese Restaurants in Litttle Tokyo, Los Angeles?

-There are many authentic Japanese restaurants.
-Check our picks for tops places.
+There are many authentic Japanese restaurants that we list.
+Check our picks for tops places from the list.